tigerbeetle/tigerbeetle/docs/DESIGN.md

 * TigerBeetle **detects and repairs disk corruption** ([3.45% per 32 months, per disk](https://research.cs.wisc.edu/wind/Publications/latent-sigmetrics07.pdf)), **detects and repairs misdirected writes** where the disk firmware writes to the wrong sector ([0.042% per 17 months, per disk](https://research.cs.wisc.edu/wind/Publications/latent-sigmetrics07.pdf)), and **prevents data tampering** with hash-chained cryptographic checksums.

-* TigerBeetle **uses Direct I/O** to avoid cache coherency bugs in the kernel page cache after an EIO fsync error.
+* TigerBeetle **uses Direct I/O by design** to side step cache coherency bugs in the kernel page cache after an EIO fsync error.

-* TigerBeetle **exceeds the fsync durability of a single disk** and the hardware of a single server because disk firmware can have bugs and because single server systems fail all the time.
+* TigerBeetle **exceeds the fsync durability of a single disk** and the hardware of a single server because disk firmware can contain bugs and because single server systems fail.

-* TigerBeetle **provides strict serializability**, the gold standard of consistency, as a replicated state machine, and as a cluster of TigerBeetle servers, for fault-tolerance.
+* TigerBeetle **provides strict serializability**, the gold standard of consistency, as a replicated state machine, and as a cluster of TigerBeetle servers (called replicas), for optimal high availability and distributed fault-tolerance.

-* TigerBeetle **performs synchronous replication** to a quorum of TigerBeetle servers using [Viewstamped Replication](http://pmg.csail.mit.edu/papers/vr-revisited.pdf), a distributed consensus protocol and member of the Multi-Paxos family, to handle automated leader election and eliminate split brain.
+* TigerBeetle **performs synchronous replication** to a quorum of TigerBeetle servers using the pioneering [Viewstamped Replication](http://pmg.csail.mit.edu/papers/vr-revisited.pdf) and consensus protocol, for low-latency automated leader election and to eliminate the risk of split brain associated with manual failover.

 * TigerBeetle is “fault-aware” and **recovers from local storage failures in the context of the global consensus protocol**, providing [more safety than replicated state machines such as ZooKeeper and LogCabin](https://www.youtube.com/watch?v=fDY6Wi0GcPs).
-For example, TigerBeetle disentangles corruption in the middle of the journal caused by bitrot from torn writes at the end of the journal caused by power failure.
+For example, TigerBeetle can disentangle corruption in the middle of the committed journal (caused by bitrot) from torn writes at the end of the journal (caused by power failure) to uphold durability guarantees given for committed data and maximize availability.

 * TigerBeetle does not depend on synchronized system clocks, does not use leader leases, and **performs leader-based timestamping** so that your application can deal only with safe relative quantities of time with respect to transfer timeouts.
+To ensure that the leader's clock is within safe bounds of "true time", TigerBeetle combines all the clocks in the cluster to create a fault-tolerant clock that we call ["cluster time"](https://www.tigerbeetle.com/post/three-clocks-are-better-than-one).

 ## Performance